biggaboy212/Cascade/docs/Components/RadioButtonGroup.md

 # RadioButtonGroup

-A `TextField` is a rectangular area in which people enter or edit small, specific pieces of text.
+A `RadioButtonGroup` lets people choose an option from a set of mutually exclusive choices, using a circular indicator to show the selected option.

 ![Component preview](../assets/component_radioButtonGroup.png)